UUinc/ArtGenerator/README.md

 # ArtGenerator
 let's try make art using code.

-First of all this code is just for fun purpose, I wanted to make some art using code so ended up making weird shapes, take a look at the picture (RedBluePortals).
+First of all this code is just for fun purpose, I wanted to make some art using code so ended up making weird shapes, take a look at the picture (RedBluePortals.jpg).

 if you are using BORLAND as compiler you are fine, if not and you dont have gotoxy(), wherex(), wherey(), textcolor(), delay() functions here how you can create them yourself :